 Mrs Emma Pocock – Learning Mentor for Key Stage 2

 Our highly experienced Learning Mentors provide support and intervention to key children and play a significant role in identifying any children with social or emotional needs.
 Our Learning Mentors support the induction of new children and are often the first point of contact for parents and other professionals for our new children.
 Our Learning Mentors provide individual and group support and also works directly with parents.

-Mrs Cooper and Mrs Pocock play a valuable role in supporting pupils with Special Educational Needs.
+Miss Ashby and Mrs Pocock play a valuable role in supporting pupils with Special Educational Needs.